Last Updated on December 7, 2022

 20 – Explore Green Island’s underwater world

 Green Island is a divers’ paradise, only an hour away from the shore by ferry.
-This small volcanic island has a lot to offer.
+This small volcanic island has a lot to offer and features stunning coral reefs – perfect for snorkeling or to go diving.
 The best way to explore is to rent a scooter and drive around.
 There are a lot of superb landscapes and scenery to see as well as good trekking and diving opportunities.
 If you don’t like touristy places, Green Island will be a perfect fit.

 21 – Lisong Hot Spring